Education of Generation Z

-Generation Z (or Gen Z for short), colloquially also known as zoomers, is the demographic cohort succeeding Millennials and preceding Generation Alpha.
-Researchers and popular media use the mid-to-late 1990s as starting birth years and the early 2010s as ending birth years.
+Generation Z (or Gen Z for short), colloquially known as zoomers, is the demographic cohort succeeding Millennials and preceding Generation Alpha.
+Researchers and popular media use the mid-to-late 1990s as starting birth years and the early 2010s as ending birth years, with the generation most frequently being defined as people born from 1997 to 2012.
 This article focuses specifically on the education of Generation Z.